Erentzen, C., & Schuller, R.A. (under review). Prototypes of hate and expectations of the model minority victim. Violence & Victims.

 Erentzen, C., Bergstrom, V.N., Zeng, N., & Chasteen, A. (R & R).
 The gendered nature of Muslim and Christian religious stereotypes.
 Group Processes and Intergroup Relations.

-Erentzen, C., Salerno, A.C., & Schuller, R.A.
-(R & R).
+Erentzen, C., Salerno, A.C., & Schuller, R.A. (in press).
 What man wouldn’t want it?
 Young men’s experiences with stranger sexual harassment.
 Journal of Social Issues.

 Chasteen, A.L., Schiralli, J. E., Le Forestier, J. M., & Erentzen, C. (2022).
 Age stigmatization and age discrimination as Facets of subjective aging.
 Subjective Views of Aging: Theory, Research, and Practice.
 M. Diehl, Y. Palgi, & A. Shrira (Eds).